-Awarded for the best exhibit in the Children's Section 2016 Siena Mullane Boyd 2017 Finlay Austin stated:- FIRST: £1.00 SECOND: 75p THIRD: 50p
+Awarded for the best exhibit in the Children's Section2017Finlay Austin2018Theo Burgess

-PRIZE MONEY for each Class will be as follows, except where otherwise

-Prize winners should collect their prize vouchers during the afternoon.
-They will be valid at the Association stores for 1 year.
+PRIZE MONEY for each Class will be as follows, except where otherwise stated: FIRST: £1.00 SECOND: 75p THIRD: 50p It is the responsibility of prize winners to collect their prize money from the Hon.
+Treasurer during the afternoon.
+The prize money will be in the form of vouchers valid at the Association stores for 1 year.